Let's Start a Cult: Plot

-On the way, William finds that Chip is taking charge and leading the group in ways he doesn't approve of.
-While he's asleep, Chip recruits a foreign musician named Jim Smith and takes the group camping.
+Along the way, William finds Chip taking charge and leading the group in ways he does not approve of.
+While he is asleep, Chip recruits a foreign musician named Jim Smith and takes the group camping.
 When they finally arrive at the new compound, William discovers that the house he was set to inherit is instead owned by Dorota, a former women's wrestling champion.
 He tells the group and gives up on starting a cult before Chip confronts the woman himself.
-After the two start flirting, they have passionate sex and she allows the group to begin staying with her at the house.
+After the two start flirting, they have passionate sex, and she allows the group to stay with her at the house.
 William dubs Chip the new leader of the cult and records the group worshiping him.

 William leaves in the night and claims to authorities that he is an escaped cult member and that Chip has been the true mastermind behind the cult.
-Dorota fights off police officers and the rest of the group escapes.
+Dorota fights off police officers, and the rest of the group escapes.
 After an argument, Chip attempts to drown himself but is saved by Jim, Diane, and Tyler.
-They set out to find the original tape with the cult's statements to clear Harper's name and out William as the leader.
-The group goes to the old compound only to find William in the middle of an interview with a TV station.
-Chip uncovers the original tape in the barn and shows it to the news reporter.
-William then grabs a pair of pruning shears and puts them to the reporter's neck, threatening to kill her if they don't destroy the tape.
-Suddenly, William steps on Chip's raccoon trap and a machete falls from the ceiling into the top of his head.
-Harper laughs and mocks William as he falls forward.
+They set out to find the original tape with the cult's statements to clear Chip's name and out William as the leader.
+The group goes to the old compound only to find William in the middle of an interview with a TV station news reporter.
+Chip uncovers the original tape in the barn and shows it to the reporter.
+William then grabs a pair of pruning shears and puts them to the reporter's neck, threatening to kill her if they do not destroy the tape.
+Suddenly, William steps on Chip's raccoon trap, and a machete falls from the ceiling into the top of his head.
+Chip laughs and mocks William as he falls forward.

 In a montage, we learn that Chip becomes a motivational speaker.
-He marries Dorota while she's in prison and they have a child together.
+He marries Dorota while she is in prison, and they have a child together.
 Diane begins dating Tyler and is allowed to see her son again.
 The group live together at Dorota's house as a family.
-William has survived his injury, but has "shit for brains".
+William has survived his injury but has "shit for brains."